JerBouma/FinanceToolkit/README.md

 > **Chaikin Oscillator**

 The Chaikin Oscillator is a momentum-based indicator that combines price and volume to help identify potential trends and reversals in the market.
 It is calculated as the difference between the 3-day and 10-day Accumulation/Distribution Line.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/technicals#get_chaikin_oscillator).

+> **New Highs — New Lows**

+New Highs — New Lows measures the number of tickers reaching a new high over a specified window minus the number of tickers reaching a new low over the same window.
+It is a cross-sectional market breadth indicator, meaning it is calculated across the universe of tickers rather than per ticker over time.
+Also known as new highs minus new lows or record high percent.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/technicals#get_new_highs_new_lows).

+> **TRIN (Arms Index)**

+TRIN compares the ratio of advancing to declining issues against the ratio of volume in advancing issues to volume in declining issues.
+It is a cross-sectional market breadth indicator, meaning it is calculated across the universe of tickers rather than per ticker over time.
+Also known as the Arms Index.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/technicals#get_trin).

 </details>